gerco/gerco.github.io/_posts/2018-09-11-What-Every-Developer-Must-Know-About-TLS.md

 This certificate's chain of trust is a little more complicated than the above description.
 The certificate for "github.com" was signed by the issuer "DigiCert SHA2 Extended Validation CA", which in turn is signed by the issuer "DigiCert High Assurance EV Root CA".
 In many situations, certificate authorities use "intermediate" certificates.
 These intermediate certificates often have shorter validity dates than their main certificate and are only used for signing certain types of certificates (in this case only for [Extended Validation](https://en.wikipedia.org/wiki/Extended_Validation_Certificate) certificates, a type of certificate with strict validation of the company it represents).

 When connecting to github.com, the server will send us **both** its own certificate and also the above intermediate certificate.
 It may send more, enough to form a "chain of trust" all the way up to a certificate that is included in the client's trust store.
 In order for a client to check the validity of the server's certificate it has to be able to check the validity of all certificates leading up to a trusted root certificate (the ones in its trust store).

-When connecting to github.com, a web browser will first check whether the github.com certificate's signature is valid and then move up the chain to the intermediate certificate (in this case "DigiCert SHA2 Extended Validation CA").
-It will then validate that intermediate certificate's signature and notice that it's signed by the trusted root "DigiCert High Assurance EV Root CA".
+When connecting to github.com, a web browser will:

+1. check whether the "*github.com*" certificate's signature is valid;
+2. move up the chain to the intermediate certificate (in this case "*DigiCert SHA2 Extended Validation CA*"), and check its validity dates and signature
+3. lastly, it encounters the certificate "*DigiCert High Assurance EV Root CA*".
 This root certificate is explicitly trusted because it's included in the browser's trust store.

+## Configuring your server

+In order for a server to use TLS, it needs two things: a certificate and the corresponding private key.
+How to obtain these depends on your certificate issuer, there are two common approaches:

+1. The certificate issuer generates a key and certificate.
+These are offered for download to the server and can be installed directly.
+This process is convenient, but less secure than the alternative.
+2. The server administrator generates a key pair themselves and sends the issuer a *certificate request*.
+The issuer converts this request into a certificate and offers it for download.
+This approach is more secure since nobody but the server administrator ever gets to see the private key.

+Once the certificate and private key are both available, they can be entered into the server configuration.
+In many cases, the certificate issuer will also provide a "certificate chain" file or a separate intermediate certificate for download.
+The server configuration must contain all certificates required to link the server certificate to a well-known trusted root.

+Depending on your server software, you may have to combine the server certificate and any intermediates into a single file or they can be configured as separate files (sometimes called a certificate chain).

+## Common issues

+### Server Name Indication

+### TLS Version Conflicts

+### Mismatched parameters

 ## Useful commands